fovtran/analysis_cplusplus/EulerCardan/Cardans Method.md

-Using Cardan’s method to solve Peng-Robinson equation may 5, 2018 by ali gabriel lara
+# Using Cardan’s method to solve Peng-Robinson equation
+## may 5, 2018 by ali gabriel lara

-Let’s assume a typical problem in Chemical Engineering Thermodynamics to show how to perform this kind of calculations using Python import numpy as np
+# - Let’s assume a typical problem in Chemical Engineering Thermodynamics to show how to perform this kind of calculations using Python
+import numpy as np

-PROBLEM STATEMENT¶
+# PROBLEM STATEMENT
-Assuming that n-octane obeys the Peng-Robinson equation of state calculate the molar volumes of saturated liquid and saturated vapor at 427.85 K and 0.215 MPa.
+## Assuming that n-octane obeys the Peng-Robinson equation of state
+## calculate the molar volumes of saturated liquid and saturated vapor at 427.85 K and 0.215 MPa.

-PENG-ROBINSON EQUATION¶
+## PENG-ROBINSON EQUATION
-This model is described for this set of equation
+## This model is described for this set of equation

 \displaystyle \begin{aligned} & \alpha = \left[1+ \left( 0.37464 +1.54226 \omega -0.26992 \omega^2\right) \left( 1 -\sqrt{Tr} \right)\right]^ 2 \\ & A = 0.45724\left(\frac{P_r}{T_r^2}\right)\alpha \\ & B = 0.07780 \left(\frac{P_r}{T_r}\right) \\ & Z^3 + (B-1) Z^2 + (A - 2B - 3B^2)Z - AB + B^2 + B^ 3 = 0 \end{aligned}